 A little practical advice

 To finish off this post, I would like to give a little practical advice on what to do after your diabetes diagnosis (the more difficult emotional advice will have to wait for another post).

 - Find the right doctor.
-Your regular doctor is NOT qualified to deal with diabetes, so you need a specialist (an endocrinologist)
+Your regular doctor is typically NOT qualified to deal with diabetes so you need a specialist (an endocrinologist) if possible

 - Join an online network.
-There are some really good forums and Facebook networks for diabetics where you can ask questions and get support (like TheFitBlog’s Facebook group)
+There are some really good forums and Facebook networks where you can ask questions and get support (like Diabetes Strong’s Facebook group)